1: Define Your Purpose

 8: Learn the Power of the Written Letter

-Yes, we live in an e-mail culture.
+Yes, we live in an e-mail and social media culture.
 It’s revolutionized how we do business and communicate with each other.
 Fine.
 I encourage you to break from the norm every now and then, and learn the power of the personalized letter.
 Invest in a stack of IFC letterhead, IFC envelopes, and a nice blue pen.
 Whenever a fraternity wins a national award, send them a letter.
 If a chapter receives publicity for a service project, send them a letter.
 Founders Day for one of your chapters?
 Send them a letter.
 Consider copying the Greek Advisor and the Chapter Advisor.
 It doesn’t take a lot of time, and the fraternity that receives the letter will likely post it on a bulletin board.
 That’s where important letters from important people typically go.

 9: Have More Personalized Conversations